DONATE

 The future survival of the vaquita rests in the hands of a relatively small number of Chinese consumers of totoaba maw.
 While this lucrative market continues, vaquita will inevitably die in illegal fishing nets and dwindle to extinction.

-Clare Perry, EIA Ocean Campaigns Leader
+Clare Perry, EIA Ocean Campaigns Advisor

 Totoaba fish maw shown to EIA investigators in China (c) EIA